Annikken/AndeeGitbook/AnnikkenAndee/Andee101.md

 # Andee 101

 This section documents the API for the Andee 101.
-Before you start coding, we recommend that you read through the ["Before You Code"](AnnikkenAndee/BeforeYouCode.md#before-code-101) to know the code needed to initialise the Andee Library.
+Before you start coding, we recommend that you read through the ["Before You Code"](AnnikkenAndee/BeforeYouCode.md#before-code-101) section to know the code needed to initialise the Andee Library.

 To find out how to install the Andee 101 library to the Arduino IDE, [click here](GettingStarted/AndeeSetup.md#install-andee-library).